 Stem Cell Therapy For Spinal Cord Injuries

-The advances that are being made in stem cell Spinal Cord Injury Therapy clinical trials and research keep progressing, building optimism and excitement for those who suffer from the effects of Spinal Cord Injury, their families, and their doctors.
+The advances that are being made in stem cell Spinal Cord Injury Therapy clinical trials and research keep progressing, building optimism and excitement for those who suffer from the effects of Spinal Cord Injury, as well as their families and their doctors.
 NSI Stem Cell Centers in Florida continually monitors the developments between spinal cord injury and stem cells as they occur.
 Exciting new stem cell research for spinal cord injury indicates.

-Spinal cord injury, like Parkinson’s Disease (PD) or Multiple Sclerosis (MS), falls into the overall category of neurological disorders.
+Spinal cord injury falls into the overall category of neurological disorders, which also includes Parkinson’s Disease (PD) or Multiple Sclerosis (MS).
 Already, advanced medical clinics like NSI are offering therapy options for PD, MS, and autoimmune diseases.
-That being the case, it shouldn’t be long before Stem Cell Spinal Cord Injury Therapy be available in the U.S.?
+That being the case, it shouldn’t be long before Stem Cell Spinal Cord Injury Therapy will be available in the U.S.

 Spinal Injury Testimonial

 The goal of developing a Stem Cell Therapy for Spinal Cord Injury is to create a treatment that can help return the ability of the brain and the body to communicate with one another.
 Stem cells and spinal cord injury treatments are a promising combination because of the nature of stem cells.
 Stem cells are the “shapeshifters” of the cell world, making a stem cell treatment for spinal cord injury possible.
-We all have them in our bodies.
-Since the discovery that adult stem cells are stored in particular abundance within the body’s fat stores just beneath the skin, the development of stem cell therapies for a wide range of disorders, both physical and neurological, has accelerated.
+We all have stem cells in our bodies.
+Since the discovery that adult stem cells are stored in particular abundance within the body’s bone marrow stores just beneath the skin, the development of stem cell therapies for a wide range of disorders, both physical and neurological, has accelerated.
 And the immense potential for a future stem cell spinal cord injury therapy looms large.

-No wonder those who must live with Spinal Cord Injury, and their doctors, are so excited about a potential stem cell treatment for spinal cord injury.
+No wonder those who live with Spinal Cord Injury, as well as their doctors, are so excited about a potential stem cell treatment for spinal cord injury.

-How Adipose Stem Cell Technology Develops Spinal Cord Injury Therapy
+How Adult Stem Cell Technology Develops Spinal Cord Injury Therapy

-Since the discovery of Stem Cells, science has learned that we all have them within us all through our lives.
-These are known as Adult Stem Cells, and in general, can be found virtually everywhere in the body.
-Those that are found in the fatty tissue just under the skin are called Adipose Stem Cells.
+Since the discovery of Stem Cells, scientists have learned that we all have them within us all throughout our lives.
+These stem cells are known as Adult Stem Cells, and in general, they can be found virtually everywhere in the body.
+Those that are found in the bone marrow just under the skin are known as Bone marrow-Derived Stem Cells.
 When used in therapy, they’re known as Adipose-Derived Stem Cells.

-No matter where they may naturally be found in the body, Adult Stem Cells are like electricity.
-They are pure potential.
-When properly stimulated, stem cells become whatever type of cell the body needs: bone, blood, cartilage, muscle, nerve, brain, and more — which is why using stem cells for spinal cord injury treatments makes sense.
-The results of studies like those published on CellTherapyJournal.org and reported on at MedScape.com state that stem cells, particularly Adipose-Derived Stem Cells, have great potential in the development of Stem Cell Therapy for Spinal Cord Injury.* As research advances, a spinal cord injury stem cell treatment could be developed and be very effective, with hope for even a stem cell paralysis treatment in the future.
+No matter where they may naturally be found in the body, Adult Stem Cells are like electricity; they are pure potential.
+When properly stimulated, stem cells can become whatever type of cell the body needs: bone, blood, cartilage, muscle, nerve, brain, and more — which is why using stem cells for spinal cord injury treatments makes sense.
+The results of studies such as those published on CellTherapyJournal.org and reported on at MedScape.com state that stem cells, particularly Adult Stem Cells, have great potential in the development of Stem Cell Therapy for Spinal Cord Injury.* As research advances, a spinal cord injury stem cell treatment could be developed and be very effective, with hope for even a stem cell paralysis treatment in the future.

 When a Spinal Cord Injury occurs, the resulting inflammation releases inhibiting factors that ultimately cause the fibers of nerve cells to retract.
 Scar tissue develops, effectively preventing a bridge to be formed across the area of injury.
 This, in essence, is what prevents healing and causes the debilitating effects after an injury.
-But research has shown that Adult Stem Cells, particularly Adipose-Derived Stem Cells, have the potential for bridging the gap if used in stem cell treatments for spinal cord injuries.
-Additionally, stem cells might excrete substances that reduce damaging inflammation, according to stem cell research for spinal cord injury.
+But research has shown that Adult Stem Cells, particularly Bone marrow and Umbilical tissue-Derived Stem Cells, have the potential for bridging the gap if used in stem cell treatments for spinal cord injuries.
+Additionally, stem cells excrete substances that reduce damaging inflammation, according to stem cell research for spinal cord injury.
 Already, trials involving Spinal Cord Injury Therapy via stem cells are producing remarkable effects.

 Studies from around the world are reporting exciting results from stem cell paralysis treatments and other treatments involving stem cells for spinal cord injury.
-In some cases, trial subjects undergoing stem cell therapy for spinal cord injury who regain the capacity to feel a light touch, and other spinal cord injury stem cell patients have been able to walk for at least an hour with the aid of a walker.
+In some cases, trial subjects undergoing stem cell therapy for spinal cord injury have regained the capacity to feel a light touch, and other spinal cord injury stem cell patients have been able to walk for at least an hour with the aid of a walker.
 An improvement in bladder and bowel control was also reported following stem cell treatment for spinal cord injury.

 Where To Find Stem Cell Therapy In The U.S.

-No medical clinic is better equipped to perform spinal cord injury stem cell treatments or keeps a closer eye on the very latest Stem Cell Therapies than NSI Stem Cell Center in Florida.
+No medical clinic is better equipped to perform spinal cord injury stem cell treatments or keeps a closer eye on the very latest stem cells and spinal cord injury advancements than NSI Stem Cell Center in Florida.
 Rest assured that we are poised and ready to offer stem cell Spinal Cord Injury Therapy at its earliest development.
 While stem cell research for spinal cord injury is ongoing, we are already providing therapies for neurological disorders such as Multiple Sclerosis and Parkinson’s Disease, as well as many therapy options for a growing list of other injuries, illnesses, and chronic conditions.
 Treating a spinal cord injury with stem cells is just around the corner.

 We’ll be happy to answer any of your questions regarding the advanced and exciting field of FDA guideline-compliant Stem Cell Therapy we practice, as well as what we know about the latest trial developments in stem cell treatment for spinal cord injury and stem cell paralysis treatments.
 Call (877) 278-3623 or use our Contact Page.
 We have a FREE brochure waiting for you.

 Start the healing process now for your Spinal Cord condition!